divbloxjs/divbloxjs-application-generator/templates/infos/dx-packages-readme.md

 `npx github:divbloxjs/divbloxjs-package-generator`

 ### Remote Divblox Packages
-Remote Divblox packages work in the same way as local ones, except that you install them via your package manager (npm).
+Remote Divblox packages work in the same way as local ones, except that you can install them via your package manager (npm).

-For ease of use, remote packages can be installed with the Divblox install-package script `npm run install-package`, which will attempt to install the package using npm and then register it within the divbloxjs available remote packages automatically.
+For ease of use, remote packages can be installed with the Divblox register-package script `npm run register-package`, which will attempt to install the package using npm and then register it within the divbloxjs available remote packages automatically.
 This is the recommended approach.

 You can also manually install a Divblox package and then take care of the registration of the package.
 When you install remote packages using npm (`npm install --save <package>`), ensure that you run `npm run register-package` to register the package in your local divbloxjs dxconfig.json file.
 If you don't run this script, your newly installed package will not be available in your divbloxjs project.

-*Note: If you did not use the Divblox Application generator to generate your app, the install-package and register-package scripts will not be available and you will have to manually update dxconfig.json to make divbloxjs aware of your package*
+*Note: If you did not use the Divblox Application generator to generate your app, the  register-package script will not be available and you will have to manually update dxconfig.json to make divbloxjs aware of your package*

+**An comprehensive example of how a Divblox package may potentially work can easily be installed from:**

+`github:divbloxjs/dx-demo-package`

+Run: `npm run register-package` and provide `github:divbloxjs/dx-demo-package` as the remote path to install and register this demo package.